Two Georges and a William

 Any port in a storm

 The brothers were on their 5th run to Newcastle when a massive storm struck, forcing them to take shelter through the inlet to Lake Macquarie.
 Paradise.
 The sparsely populated southern end would be a perfect base for fishing families.
-Indeed, the lake was bountiful and before long, all four had built homes in Dora Creek and founded the fishing industry in the area.
+Indeed, the lake was bountiful and before long, all four had built homes at Dora Creek and founded the fishing industry in the area.

 But they followed Old George’s footsteps in more ways than one.
 All four married, had large families and made a mockery of average life expectancy, so much so that the four were featured in a story in the Newcastle Herald upon the passing of Young George in 1940.

-Unlike their father though, they had help in reaching such milestones with all four lived years longer than the siblings who had stayed in Sydney.
+Unlike their father though, they had help in reaching such milestones with all four living years longer than the siblings who had stayed in Sydney.
 It was not all down to a healthy fish diet, as much as it played a part.
 Durability can have many helpers.

 Dr. Leighton-Jones and his monkeys